StarVid: Enhancing Semantic Alignment in Video Diffusion Models via Spatial and SynTactic Guided Attention Refocusing: Related work

-\Paragraph{Text-to-Video Diffusion Models.} Recently, diffusion-based T2V generation models~\cite{wang2023modelscope, singer2022make, yuan2023instructvideo, yu2024efficient} have achieved significant progress.
-Several existing studies~\cite{khachatryan2023text2video, yuan2023instructvideo, guo2023animatediff} have primarily focused on improving the temporal consistency of generated videos.
-For example, InstructVideo~\cite{yuan2023instructvideo} enhances models through human feedback, whereas AnimateDiff~\cite{guo2023animatediff} maintains fixed pre-training weights and updates only the motion modeling module.
-Additionally, some studies introduce ~\cite{zhang2023controlvideo, lian2023llmgroundedvideo, lin2023videodirectorgpt, chen2023motion, yin2023dragnuwa} additional conditions such as depth maps ~\cite{zhang2023controlvideo}, bounding boxes ~\cite{lin2023videodirectorgpt, yang2024direct}, and motion trajectories ~\cite{chen2023motion, yin2023dragnuwa} to control the shape and movement of the video subjects.
-However, most existing research concentrates on scenarios featuring a single object performing a single motion.
-The complexities associated with multiple objects executing multiple motions remain underexplored.
-The issue of prompt unfollowing, such as incorrect video-text alignment between subjects and their corresponding motions, increasingly emerges in these complex settings.
+Diffusion-based T2V generation models~\cite{wang2023modelscope, singer2022make, yuan2023instructvideo, yu2024efficient} have made significant progress in recent years.
+Several existing studies~\cite{khachatryan2023text2video, yuan2023instructvideo, guo2023animatediff} have focused primarily on improving the temporal consistency of generated videos.
+For example, InstructVideo~\cite{yuan2023instructvideo} enhances models using human feedback, whereas AnimateDiff~\cite{guo2023animatediff} maintains fixed pre-training weights and updates only the motion modeling module.
+Additionally, some studies ~\cite{zhang2023controlvideo, lian2023llmgroundedvideo, lin2023videodirectorgpt, yang2024direct, yin2023dragnuwa} introduce additional conditions such as depth map ~\cite{zhang2023controlvideo}, bounding box ~\cite{lian2023llmgroundedvideo,lin2023videodirectorgpt, yang2024direct}, and motion trajectory ~\cite{yin2023dragnuwa} to control the shape and motion of the subject.
+However, most existing research~\cite{lian2023llmgroundedvideo, yang2024direct} concentrates on scenarios featuring a single object performing a single motion.
+In scenes with multiple subjects performing various motions, the issue of semantic misalignment becomes prominent yet underexplored.